 Professor Nick Vaughan-Williams is Professor of International Security and Head of the Department of Politics and International Studies (PAIS) at the University of Warwick.
-From 2016 to 2019 he holds a Philip Leverhulme Prize in Politics and International Studies.
+From 2016 to 2019 he holds the Philip Leverhulme Prize for research in Politics and International Studies.
 Before joining Warwick he held Lectureships in Politics at the University of Exeter, and in International Theory and Security at the University of Wales, Aberystwyth.
 He studied Modern History at Oxford University (BA and MA) and International Relations at the University of Warwick (MA) and the University of Wales, Aberystwyth (PhD).
 He completed a Post-Graduate Certificate in Academic and Professional Practice (PGCAPP) at the University of Exeter, and is a Fellow of the Higher Education Academy (FHEA).

 He has published 9 books as either author, co-author, or co-editor in the field of International Security and Border Studies.
 His latest single-authored monograph is Europe's Border Crisis: Biopolitical Security and Beyond (Oxford University Press, 2015) and it has recently been reviewed in Antipode and the Times Literary Supplement.
 His earlier book, Border Politics: The Limits of Sovereign Power (Edinburgh University Press, 2009, 2012), was Gold Winner of the Association for Borderlands Studies Past Presidents' Book Award and reviewed in Environment and Planning D. He is also co-author of Everyday Security Threats: Perceptions, Experiences, and Consequences (Manchester University Press, 2016) and of Critical Security Studies: An Introduction, now in its second edition (Routledge, 2010, 2015), and co-editor of five volumes including European-East Asian Borders in Translation (Routledge, 2014).